raml-org/raml-by-example/terse-requirements/README.md

   }
 }
 ```
-are converted to raml datatype properties with the form `property: type`
+are converted to RAML datatype properties with the form `property: type`:
 ```
 #%RAML 1.0 Library